Hajorda/ftpServerInC/Readme.md

 ## Key Features

--   **High Concurrency**: The server uses `epoll` to manage thousands of simultaneous connections within a single thread.
+-   **High Concurrency**: The server uses `epoll` to manage simultaneous connections within a single thread.
 -   **Fully Asynchronous I/O**: Both server and client use non-blocking sockets to prevent I/O operations from stalling the application.
 -   **Responsive Client UI**: The client's terminal remains fully interactive during large file transfers thanks to its `epoll`-based design that monitors both user input and network sockets.
 -   **Robust File Transfers**: A custom chunk-based binary protocol ensures reliable transfers of large files, complete with progress bars on the client-side.